-Students seeking accommodation for should present to the Counselor/Manager of Disability Services documentation from a qualified professional which includes a statement as to how the disability substantially interferes with the student's educational progress, functional limitations, recommendations for appropriate accommodation, and supports needed for the academic environment.
+Students seeking accommodation should present to the Counselor/Manager of Disability Services documentation from a qualified professional which includes a statement as to how the disability substantially interferes with the student's educational progress, functional limitations, recommendations for appropriate accommodation, and supports needed for the academic environment.
+If a student does not have appropriate documentation from a licensed professional or documentation that states the required recommendations in the classroom, an accommodation plan will not be able to be implemented until this information is provided.